-Learning Communities help new students get connected and support them during their transition from home and high school to Ohio University and Athens.
-Participating students may also live in either the same residence hall or the same residential area of campus.
+Learning Communities help new students get connected and support them during their transition from home to Athens, and from high school to Ohio University.
+Participating students may also live in either the same residence hall or area of campus.

-Student Accessibility Services (SAS) ensures equal opportunity and the development of an academic environment that is accessible to all people without the need for adaptation.
+Accessibility Services ensures equal opportunity and the development of an academic environment that is accessible to all people without the need for adaptation.